 For many of us in cybersecurity, we know that credential theft is part of almost all attacks within a network.
 Arguably, one of the most known forms of credential stealing is surrounding clear-text credentials by accessing lsass.exe.
-Almost synonymous with credential stealing is the popular tool Mimikatz, which is able to access the LSASS (Local Security Authority Subsystem Service) memory space and extract these clear-text credentials.
-While dumping clear-text credentials in LSASS is a critical concern, it is only a piece of the bigger picture of the Windows credential model.
+Almost synonymous with credential dumping is the popular tool Mimikatz, which is able to access the LSASS (Local Security Authority Subsystem Service) memory space and extract these clear-text credentials.
+While LSAAS credential dump is a critical concern, it is only a piece of the bigger picture of the Windows credential model.

 But how much do we really understand about the LSASS and other components of Windows credential management?
 How do they work?
 What do they store?
 Why are they a target for attackers?
 What protections can we put in place?

-In Part 1, I’ll do a deep dive into Windows authentication and credential management to shed more light into how it works and where vulnerabilities lie.
+In part one, this blog post, I’ll do a deep dive into Windows authentication and credential management to shed more light into how it works and where vulnerabilities lie.

 According to Microsoft, in Windows authentication, credential management refers to the underlying process that takes credential material from the user to present to the authentication target.
 On a non-domain joined computer, the authentication target is the Security Accounts Manager (SAM) database on the local machine.
 In the case of a domain joined computer, the authentication target is the domain controller through the WinLogon service.